 Dixon Place has two performance spaces: the lounge and the mainstage.

 Our mainstage theater is a uniquely designed space with state-of-the-art technology and a grand piano.
 The bi-level structure accommodates seating for up to 130 people.
 The stage is sprung masonite and measures 36 feet x 20 feet (dependent on seating arrangement).
 The color of the stage floor changes frequently.
 Artists chosen to present work on the mainstage are offered a small honorarium, rehearsal and tech time as well as marketing and administrative support.
-Artists are presented for one evening and often on a shared bill.
+Artists are presented for one evening (not to exceed 75 minutes) and often on a shared bill.

 You are only able to submit to one series at a time, so please choose the series you think is the best fit.
 Please do not send in more than one submission per 2-month submission period.